Our knowledge of orthopaedics. Your best health.

 Radial Head Fractures of the Elbow

-While trying to break a fall with your hands may seem instinctive, the force of the fall could travel up your forearm bones and dislocate your elbow.
-It also could break the smaller bone (radius) in your forearm.
+While trying to break a fall with your hands, the force of the fall could travel up your forearm bones and dislocate your elbow.
+It also could break one or both of the bones (radius and ulna) in your forearm.
 Fractures of the radius often occur in the part of the bone near the elbow, called the radial head.

 Radial head fractures are common injuries, occurring in about 20% of all acute elbow injuries.
 Many elbow dislocations also involve fractures of the radial head.

-Radial head fractures are more frequent in women than in men, and are more likely to happen in people who are between 30 and 40 years of age.
+Radial head fractures occur more often in women than in men, and they are more likely to happen in people who are between 30 and 40 years of age.

 Elbow anatomy